cysouw/diathesis/text/c01_introduction.md

 ~~Level 5: promotion/demotion~~.
 On the most abstract level, all diatheses are separated into chapter-subsections of either demotion or promotion (with only very few diatheses being symmetrical exchanges).
 Basically, each remapping is evaluated on the macrorole hierarchy [@next] with role-remapping upwards being promotion and role-remapping downward being demotion.
 Note that there is a crucial additional criterion necessary, because the majority of diatheses consist of chains of two coinciding remappings (see [@sec:intro-chaining]).
 In such remappings, the largest jump on the macrorole hierarchy defines a diathesis as being demotion or promotion.
 When both jumps are equally large, then the diathesis is ~~symmetrical~~.

 ::: ex
+Macrorole Hierarchy

-Macrorole Hierarchy: ~~SBJ » OBJ » PBJ » ADJ » Ø~~
+~~SBJ » OBJ » PBJ » ADJ » Ø~~
 :::

 For example, the diathesis in [@next] will be analysed as a ~~remapping pattern [NA | –N]~~, see [@sec:reflexive-anticausative].
 This should be read as follows: there is an alternation between a clause with 'NA' arguments (nominative, accusative) and a clause with only 'N' marking (nominative).
 The relative order of these letters is crucial, as the order of the roles remains fixed in this notation, e.g. the second letter on the left 'A' (accusative) corresponds to the second letter on the right 'N' (nominative).
 The '–' dash on the right indicates that the corresponding 'N' on the left is not expressed.
 Note that the actual linear arrangement of the letters is flexible, as long as both sides of the alternation remain in the same order, i.e. ~~[AN | N–]~~ would be the same remapping pattern as ~~[NA | –N]~~.
 The pattern ~~[NA | –N]~~ is an implicit categorisation, because there are many other diatheses that have exactly the same pattern (see e.g. [@sec:case-haben-anticausative; @sec:adverbial-reflexive-transitive-anticausative; @sec:participles-sein-zustandspassiv]).

 ::: ex
 a.
 Ich schließe die Tür.
 b.
 Die Tür schließt sich.
 :::

 Although there is a reflexive pronoun in [@last b], this pronoun is not included with a lower-cased 'a' in the remapping pattern ~~[NA | –N]~~, because this reflexive pronoun does not refer to a separate role.
 The verb *schließen* 'to close' implies at least two different roles, the 'closer' and the 'closed object', expressed as nominative and accusative in [@last a], respectively.
 In [@last b] only the role of 'closed object' is expressed as nominative.
 The reflexive pronoun does not refer to any other role.